Nanni Moretti

 Giovanni "Nanni" Moretti ([ˈnanni moˈretti]; born 19 August 1953) is an Italian film director, producer, screenwriter, and actor.

-His films have won accolades including a Palme d'Or at the 2001 Cannes Film Festival for The Son's Room, a Silver Bear at the 1986 Berlin Film Festival for The Mass is Ended and a Silver Lion at the 1981 Venice Film Festival for Sweet Dreams, in addition to the David di Donatello Award for Best Film on three occasions (for Caro diario in 1994, The Son's Room in 2001 and Il caimano in 2006).
+He is most known for his Palme d'Or winner film The Son's Room (2001) and his Special Jury Prize winner film Sweet Dreams (1981).
+He is also the recipient of three David di Donatello Award for Best Film, for: Caro diario in 1994, The Son's Room in 2001, and The Caiman in 2006.

-Every film he has directed since Caro diario has been shown at the Cannes Film Festival, and in 2012 he was the president of the Official Competition jury.
+Every film he directed since Caro diario has been shown at main competition of the Cannes Film Festival.
+In 2012 he served as the jury president of the festival's main competition.

-Life and work
+Early life

 Moretti was born in Bruneck, Italy to Roman parents who were both teachers.
 His father was the late epigraphist Luigi Moretti, a Greek teacher at Sapienza University of Rome.
 His brother is literary scholar Franco Moretti.